-You have had sex with a person who was recently diagnosed with, and treated for, a bacterial infection called chlamydia.
-That person may have had the infection when you had sex.
+You have had sex with a person who was recently diagnosed with, and treated for, the bacterial infections called chlamydia and gonorrhea.
+That person may have had the infections when you had sex.
 Many people have no symptoms of infection.
 The bacteria can still cause important harm within a person's body even when there are no symptoms.
-Chlamydia is easily cured with proper antibiotics.
+Both infections are easily cured with proper antibiotics.